StructureBuilder/react-keep-alive/README.md

 ## ✨ Features
-- **Alone**.
-Not based on React Router, so you can use it wherever you need to cache it.
+- Not based on React Router, so you can use it wherever you need to cache it.
-- **Easy**.
-You can easily use <KeepAlive> to wrap your components to keep them alive.
+- You can easily use <KeepAlive> to wrap your components to keep them alive.
-- **Strong**.
-You can use animation and you will also get a new lifecycle.
+- Because it is not controlled by `display: none | block`, you can use animation.
+- You will be able to use the latest React Hooks.
+- Ability to manually control whether your components need to stay active.

 ## 📦 Installation
-React Keep Alive requires React 16.3 or later.
+React Keep Alive requires React 16.3 or later, but if you use React Hooks, you must be React 16.8 or higher.

 To use React Keep Alive with your React app: